Hershel Greene: Season 4

 Six months after defeating the Governor, Hershel is part of the ruling council of the prison group along with Glenn, Carol, Daryl, and Sasha, and has become closer to Rick, who has backed off the leadership role and trying to help raise livestock for the group ("30 Days Without an Accident").
 A lethal illness breaks out in the prison and those infected are isolated from the others ("Infected").
 Hershel and Carl find herbs outside the prison that Hershel think can help stop the infection, and convinces Rick and Maggie to go to the infected cell block to help.
 One of the patients coughs blood on Hershel's face, and he considers himself infected and remains in the quarantine ("Isolation").
 The infection leads to one death, the person's body reanimating and biting another in the block, starting a chain reaction.
 Hershel is cornered by some of the reanimated patients before Maggie breaks into the block and helps him to escape ("Internment").

 Eventually the threat of the illness and reanimation is stopped.
 Hershel gives Glenn his approval to marry Maggie.
 Later, Hershel helps Michonne with taking the corpses out of the prison to bury far away.
 They are soon found by the Governor, who has taken over a band of raiders led by his former allies, and the two are taken into custody.
 Hershel tries to convince the Governor they could live together in peace in the prison, but the Governor is far too set on revenge to consider this option.
 The Governor brings his forces to the gates of the prison and demands Rick's group leave the prison, holding Michonne's katana at Hershel's neck.
 Rick attempts to reason with the Governor, but he had already had his mind set, and partially decapitates Hershel.
 A massive firefight breaks out, and Hershel attempts to crawl to safety, but the Governor finds him and finishes decapitating him ("Too Far Gone").
 Rick's group eventually repels the Governor, and in the aftermath, Michonne finds Hershel's reanimated head and finishes him off remorsefully.

-Hershel appears in flashbacks in the season finale "A" as he helps convince Rick to pull away from violence, and spending time with his family.
+Hershel appears in flashbacks in the season finale "A" as he helps convince Rick to pull away from violence, and spend time with his family.